shanemiller60/mqtt_to_broadlink/README.md

   d6jyahgwk/mqtt_to_broadlink:latest
 ```

-This will use `config.ini` file from the directory where the command is run.
+This will use `config.ini` file from the directory where the command is run, to
+work fully the `config.ini` file will need to be writable by UID 65534
+(user `nobody` on many default linux installs) as the docker image runs as that
+user.